sugestio/sugestio-java/README.md

 recommendation service.
 Data is submitted as XML.
 Users, items and consumptions can be transmitted in bulk.
 The library makes use of the [Concurrency API](http://download.oracle.com/javase/1.5.0/docs/guide/concurrency/index.html) and the [Jersey](http://jersey.dev.java.net) RESTful web service client.
+A zip file with JAR and all dependencies can be downloaded [here](http://www.sugestio.com/sites/default/files/sugestio-java-bin.zip).

 ## About Sugestio